If you don’t have a leg extension machine, weighted isolated extension of the knee is difficult to do.

 Research shows that slant boards improve quad muscle group activation (in particular the vastus medialis) whilst increasing the range of motion of the exercise.
 It also helps to reduce the size of the forces on the patellar tendon that runs over the knee, reducing injury risk.
 This also allows people with some knee problems to squat effectively.

 You can find our popular 12-week beginner weight lifting routine here if you’re looking for a program to build muscle and strength safely.
+If you’re looking for even more beginner resources, check out our strength training for beginners ultimate guide.

 Leg extension alternatives – the bottom line